brucemack/brucemack.github.io/ampersand/index.md

 **the only interaction between threads should be via Message-passing through a thread-safe queue.** Anything else is asking for problems that I don't want to spend time debugging.
-Given this philosophy, there should be no mutexes or other synchronization objects in the code.
+Given this philosophy, there should be no mutexes or other synchronization objects in most of the code.

 The code below provide a good example of my general concern: